microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/Update-MgApplication.md

       - `[FactoryTag <String>]`: One of the well-known factory tags supported by the synchronization engine.
 The factoryTag tells the synchronization engine which implementation to use when processing jobs based on this template.
       - `[Metadata <IMicrosoftGraphMetadataEntry[]>]`: Additional extension properties.
 Unless mentioned explicitly, metadata values should not be changed.
       - `[Schema <IMicrosoftGraphSynchronizationSchema>]`: synchronizationSchema
   - `[Tags <String[]>]`: Custom strings that can be used to categorize and identify the application.
 Not nullable.
-Strings added here will also appear in the tags property of any associated service principals.Supports $filter (eq, not, ge, le, startsWith).
+Strings added here will also appear in the tags property of any associated service principals.Supports $filter (eq, not, ge, le, startsWith) and $search.
   - `[TokenEncryptionKeyId <String>]`: Specifies the keyId of a public key from the keyCredentials collection.
 When configured, Azure AD encrypts all the tokens it emits by using the key this property points to.
 The application code that receives the encrypted token must use the matching private key to decrypt the token before it can be used for the signed-in user.
   - `[TokenIssuancePolicies <IMicrosoftGraphTokenIssuancePolicy1[]>]`:
     - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`: